The Exam (2006 film): Plot

-Five friends (Mert, Sinan, Gamze, Kaan and Uluç) are set to sit for the daunting nationwide university entry exam.
+Five students (Mert, Sinan, Gamze, Kaan and Uluç) are set to sit for the daunting nationwide university entry exam.
 Desperate to get a passing grade, they try to pool their resources together and enlist the services of a professional thief/assassin (Charles) for hire to steal the papers.

 All five of them have good reasons to do so.
 For Mert, it is essential to get into university, as he promised to his mother dying of cancer.
 He is the head of the family, working hard to make a living, even stopped attending school.
 Because of that, Mert surely cannot pass the entrance exam, so he needs to find other ways.
 He is in love with Gamze, whom he had cheated on before and so the girl doesn't approve of him anymore.
 Gamze's parents are in a continuous fight with each other which frustrates the young girl, making her want to flee from home - she needs to get into a university.
 Sinan's police officer father treats him badly, sure if he cannot pass the exam his cruel father would beat him up.
 The honest and good student Kaan is under pressure also by his family who want him to be a doctor - but no matter much he works, it is never enough for his maximalist father, not to mention Kaan doesn't want to be a doctor but rather would like to become a bass guitarist.
 Uluç's father is always telling his son to study, not to become a poor man like himself.

 First the friends try the legal way of getting things done: study.
 But however hard they study, they cannot please their parents.
 It seems to be impossible to study for their lessons and for the exam as well, which demands different knowledge.
 They - and especially outcast Mert - are also harassed by the corrupt headmaster, Rafet, who only wants to make as much money out of extra lessons given to the students, as much is possible.
 The only person who wants to do good for the school is Zeynep, the assistant of the headmaster.

 The friends finally decide to steal the Mathematics test from the teacher's bag, when she is out to lunch.
 They precisely plan the operation and finally succeed.
-Nonetheless they discover that this won't help them at the ÖSS, the university entrance exam.
+Nonetheless, they discover that this won't help them at the ÖSS, the university entrance exam.
 So Sinan, frustrated by his policeman father's corruptness, tells the others to plan the theft of the exam papers as well.
 First they visit a former student of their school, Levent, who has become a famous and wealthy man and was rumoured to have been close to steal the ÖSS exam papers.
 He senses their plans and tells them off, offering the worried Zeynep his help to teach a lesson to the guys.
 So the heroes have to find another way.